bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 number of miles per gallon in the ``'mpg_mean'`` column.

 This also works with multi-level groups.
-The example below groups the same data by ``('cyl', 'mfr')`` and displays  in a hierarchically nested axis.
-In this case, the index column name ``'cyl_mfr'`` is made by joining the names of the grouped columns together.
+The example below groups the same data by ``('cyl', 'mfr')`` and displays it in nested categories distributed along the x-axis.
+Here, the index column name ``'cyl_mfr'`` is made by joining the names of the grouped columns.

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_pandas_groupby_nested.py
     :source-position: above